 https://nbmagazine.co.uk/ is a useful guide to recently published paperbacks ( and the occasional hardback), with reviews by readers, extracts of books and some author interviews.
 Aimed mainly at reading groups.There is an associated website, which has many more reviews and articles about new books (mostly paperbacks)

 https://foxedquarterly.com/ is the website of the quarterly magazine, bookshop and publisher of the same name.
 The quarterly magazine is beautiful, printed on heavy cream paper, and full of articles about books and authors, often from the recent past.
 The black and white illustrations to the articles are delightful.
 There is now a monthly podcast on the site.

 http://www.whichbook.net/ A different way to choose books.
 You can pick if you want to read a humorous or sad book with a sliding scale, and a list of possible titles is shown, which can be linked to public library catalogue.

 http://www.penguin.co.uk/, http://www.bloomsbury.com/, http://www.randomhouse.co.uk/ and http://www.faber.co.uk/ are the websites of some of the larger British publishers, most of which also have international links.

 http://www.canongate.net/ is the site for independent Edinburgh- based publisher Canongate, and http://www.serpentstail.com/ is the site for another, quirkier independent British publisher. http://www.virago.co.uk/ is the site for Virago Books who publish books by women authors and finally there is http://www.persephonebooks.co.uk/, the site for Persephone Books, who publish beautifully produced paperbacks by authors from the past, such as D E Stevenson.
-They also have a shop in London, and hold bookish events throughout the year.
+They also have a shop in London.